clean-code-craft-tcq-1/reimagined-design-patterns-NaveenBalachandar-dev/README.md

 _Advantages :_

-	1. Reusability  of existing code/data
+  1. Reusability of existing interfaces

   2. Adaptability as per client need.
 Adaptor class can be modified  without modifying existing code

 _Drawbacks :_